-As a sprawling, beachside state capital with more than 5 million residents and 9 million overseas visitors each year, public transport is essential for Sydney.
+As a sprawling, beachside state capital with more than five million residents, public transport is essential for Sydney.
 The city is Australia's leading public transport hub, with 20.9 percent of residents using it to travel to work in 2016, compared to 13.4 percent of Melbourne residents.
-The public transport in Sydney has steadily improved over the past decade as the city as become less reliant on driving.
+The public transport in Sydney has steadily improved over the past decade as the city has become less reliant on driving.

 Sydney's public transport network is made up of regular trains, buses, ferries, light rail, and the newly opened driverless Metro line.
 Local trains offer extensive coverage across the city, mainly via above-ground lines, although many beaches (including tourist hotspot Bondi) are best reached by buses.
 A free, pre-loadable card called an Opal allows visitors to use all public transport through a tap-on tap-off system.